 After you clear all the settings we mentioned, and you access the Task View, the Timeline should be empty of your past activities, like in the screenshot below.
 From now on, you should see only the apps that are currently open, and your virtual desktops (if you are using them).

 Why did you disable the Timeline in Windows 10?

-The Timeline feature in Windows 10 April 2018 Update or newer, may be useful to some users.
-However, at this time, it is rather bare-bones, and it lacks detailed controls for what it is stored in the Timeline and what not.
+The Timeline feature in Windows 10 is useful to some users.
+However, at this time, it is rather bare-bones, and it lacks precise controls for what gets stored in the Timeline and what doesn't.
 Also, developer support is not the best.
-Before closing this tutorial, tell us your reason for disabling the Timeline in Windows 10.
+Before closing this tutorial, tell us your reason for disabling the activity history in Windows 10.
 Comment below and let's discuss.